openstax/napkin-notes/kevin/180417_biglearnLoUsage.md

 When Tutor creates an `ecosystem`, it extracts the LOs from the tags on each exercise.
 If an exercise has no LOs,
-Tutor assignes the associated book `page-module` as the exercise's LO.
+Tutor assigns the associated book `page-module` as that exercise's LO.
 (All exercises have at least one associated `page-module`.)

 Tutor
 [passes](https://github.com/openstax/tutor-server/blob/c1bbc65a91188bd48b20e3e0b4a32930951540e8/lib/openstax/biglearn/api/real_client.rb#L136)
-all LOs of all types to Biglearn.
+all LOs of all types,
+as well as the associated `page-module(s)`, to Biglearn.

 ## LO Usage Inside Biglearn